BERNADETTE DEVILAT LOUSTALOT

 2010: B. Devilat.
 ‘Estrategias proyectuales para la reconstrucción de la vivienda en poblados patrimoniales.
 Propuesta para San Lorenzo de Tarapacá, Chile’.
 In: Proceedings of the X International Congress on Rehabilitation of Architectonic Heritage and Edification.
 CICOP- Chile.
 Extension Centre, PUC.
 Santiago, Chile.
 3-5 November 2010.
 ISBN: 978-956-9006-00-5.
 Pp. 806- 812.

 2009: B. Devilat and F. Lanuza.
-‘Representaciones ante a una desaparición: el Sanatorio Marítimo de San Juan de Dios en Viña del Mar’ (Representations facing a disappearance: Maritime Sanatorium of San Juan de Dios in Viña del Mar).
+‘Representaciones ante una desaparición: el Sanatorio Marítimo de San Juan de Dios en Viña del Mar’ (Representations facing a disappearance: Maritime Sanatorium of San Juan de Dios in Viña del Mar).
 Proceedings of the III National Seminar DOCOMOMO Chile.
 Modern Heritage and City.
 Valparaíso, Chile.
 18th - 20th Nov.
 2009.
 ISBN: 978-956-332-242-2.
 Page 102 (poster).

 2007: B. Devilat, S. Bravo, V. Illanes, F. Kramm, Á. Silva and N. Spörke.
 ‘Proyecto Tarapacá: Iniciativa estudiantil para la reconstrucción del patrimonio arquitectónico del Norte Grande de Chile’ (Tarapaca Project: Student initiative for the reconstruction of the architectural heritage of the Northern Chile).
 In: II Congress on Education, Museums and Heritage.
 1- 2 October 2007.
 National Historical Museum, Santiago, Chile.
 Library, Archives and Museums Management DIBAM, and Commission of Education and Cultural Action CECA-Chile.
 Santiago, Chile.
 December, 2007.
 ISBN: 978-956-244-196-4.
 Pp. 45-53.